-- Position the arms of the fork lift under the frame, making sure that only the cross beams are resting on the arms. - 2 Lift and handle the equipment carefully. - B Set down the generating set in its unloading position.
+- Position the forklift arms under the base frame (except with generating sets fitted with "forklift pockets", in which case position the forklift arms in these pockets), making sure that only its cross-members are resting on the arms. - 2 Lift the equipment, handling it gently. - 3 Set down the generating set in its unloading position.

-Diagram 3.1: Transporting a generating set on a fork-lift truck
+Figure 3.1: Transporting a generating set using a forklift truck